Cyber Awareness

 Red Flags of Identity Theft

-• Mistakes on your bank, credit card, or other account statements
+• Incorrect information on your bank, credit card, or other account statements

 • Mistakes on the explanation of medical benefits from your health plan

-• your regular bills and account statements don’t arrive on time
+• Your regular bills and account statements don’t arrive on time

 • Bills or collection notices for products or services you never received